Our Work

 CUYO

 Cuyo is a Taino Indian word meaning light or fire.
-Cuyo Summer Program for youth hopes to shed light on the injustices of the world and teach teens how to combat them.
+The Cuyo Middle School Youth Leadership Program is for youth to shed light on the injustices of the world and teach teens how to combat them.

 Pa'lante Theater Company